Australian Stunner Tarsha Whitmore’s Tiny Orange Bikini Is Making Her Fans Sweat

 Tarsha Whitmore is heating up social media with another insanely sexy look.

 The Australian-born beauty has a ton of partnerships with different stores and boutiques and she’s constantly promoting products and modeling pieces from their lines.
-Tarsha regularly delights her social media followers with a number of NSFW photos and each and every post that she shares earns her plenty of attention, amassing thousands of likes and hundreds of comments.
-In the most recent snapshot that was posted for fans, Tarsha does what she does best — rocks a bikini.
+Tarsha regularly delights her social media followers with a number of NSFW photos and each post earns her plenty of attention, amassing thousands of likes and hundreds of comments.
+In the most recent snapshot that was posted for fans, Tarsha did what she does best — rocked a bikini.

 In the gorgeous new snapshot, Whitmore poses on a beautiful, sandy beach with the ocean just at her back.
-She wears her long, dark locks down and curled for the occasion while also donning a little bit of makeup including eyeliner, eyeshadow, blush, highlighter, and lipstick.
+She wears her long, dark locks down and curled for the occasion.
+She wears a little bit of makeup, including eyeliner, eyeshadow, blush, highlighter, and lipstick.
 The model strikes a pose in the sand, putting one leg in front of the other one while running one hand through her hair.

-The model’s beautiful and curvy figure is on full display in the image as she leaves little to the imagination in the beachside look.
+The model’s beautiful and curvy figure is on full display in the image and she leaves little to the imagination.
 Along with a tiny orange bikini top that barely contains her assets, the model sports a pair of string bottoms that hit right around her naval, giving fans a good look at her toned and tanned legs.
 The model’s taut tummy takes center stage in the photo and it’s safe to say that she’s been spending a lot of time at the gym.

-Since the post went live on her account just a short time ago, it’s earning the Australian-born beauty plenty of attention from fans with over 21,000 likes in addition to 250-plus comments.
+Since the post went live on her account, it’s earned the Australian-born beauty plenty of attention from fans with over 21,000 likes in addition to 250-plus comments.
 Some followers took to the photo to gush over Tarsha’s amazing figure while many others just flooded the comments section with their favorite emoji.
 A few others just dropped a line to let the model know that they’re huge fans of hers.

 “Look at that view!
-The beautiful beach…and YOU!,” one follower commented.
+The beautiful beach…and YOU!” one follower commented.

 “Wow.
 Beautiful beach goddess,” another Instagram user chimed in with a series of flame and red heart emoji.